-At the very heart of our model of initial teacher training (ITT) is the drive to produce outstanding teachers who become reflective professionals able to secure the very best outcomes for all children.
+At the very heart of our model of Initial Teacher Education (ITE) is the drive to produce outstanding teachers who become reflective professionals able to secure the very best outcomes for all children.

 - PGCE Secondary Education (Art & Design)

 - PGCE Secondary Education (Design & Technology